svirant/RT4k_HD15_serial_control/README.md

-# RT4k HD15 serial control
+# RetroTink Auto Profile switching
 ### This project showcases many ways to integrate your current console switching setup with the RetroTink 4K and/or RetroTink 5x for Auto Profile switching.
 **So far, includes:** Extron devices, GSCART/GCOMP switches, and an Otaku Games Scart Switch